 Counseling: Support will be provided via phone conference if warranted to address relevant concerns.
+Community resources are shared as well as information about how they are operating during the pandemic.

 Section 504: School Counselors to monitor and provide additional support per individual plans.